kash-kj/test-repo/README.md

 # Tests
 I have implemented scenarios listed in the task description.
 I have focused on showing how to break the code, isolate methods, basically make it easy to maintain and re-use common parts.
+Because of shortage of time, I am leaving the list of missing scenarios that could be implemented.

 # Missing scenarios
 - run Search with empty criteria